 Luckily, a lot of companies do disclose their materials voluntarily.
 My survey showed that normally the cloth is made of viscose, polyester or polypropylene or a blend of two or all three of these.

 Unfortunately, this is about all the companies will disclose.
 Polypropylene is plastic.
 Companies rarely disclose the composition of the plastic.
 Polyester can be anything.
 And viscose is derived from wood pulp.
 The processing of wood pulp into a fiber can involve a lot of harsh chemicals.
-None of them seem to be good enough to be rubbed against gentle baby skin.
+None of them seem to be good enough to rub against the gentle baby skin.
 All of them consist of hidden ingredients.

 Some makers of what I consider to be the best baby wipes have started using cotton, and even organic cotton.
 That’s a big improvement.
 In my Baby Wipes Rating List, the cloth is part of my rating methodology.
 It can help you decide what wipes to use on your baby, too.
 I encourage you to contact companies and ask them about the cloth they use.
 If they use cotton, ask them if it is organic.
 I wholeheartedly believe that the more of us ask questions and demand transparency, the safer baby wipes we are going to have.
 As noted below, I have seen that happen already.